 Without exception, all patient information obtained during patient care experiences is completely confidential.
 Organizational information students may see or hear during their clinical and field shifts is also considered confidential and must not be shared via social media.
-Additionally, the UAA Southcentral Paramedic Program curriculum is the sole property of the University of Alaska Anchorage, Kenai Peninsula College, Matanuska-Susitna College, the EMS instructors, and any staff involved.
-No unauthorized recording (including photographs, drawings, voice, or visual representations) is permitted without express permission.
+Additionally, the Kenai Peninsula College Paramedic Program curriculum is the sole property of the University of Alaska Anchorage, Kenai Peninsula College, EMS instructors, and staff involved.
+No unauthorized recording (including photographs, drawings, voice, or visual representations) is permitted without permission.